 Urban Outfitters uses a sticky bar on the checkout page as a free shipping trust badge:

-How you can set up your own trust badges
+How can you set up your own trust badges?

 Displaying your badges depends on what kind of trust badges you want to use.
 Awards or free trial offers are super easy: you just need to create an appealing image (if you don’t have one yet) and show it to visitors where it matters most.